jacky01LS/C-tasks/README.md

-# Harvard CS50 course C projects
+# Harvard CS50 C projects
 This repository contains some C programs made following the CS50 course.
 These are command-line programs that run inside the terminal.

 ## Library requirements